60% of Americans Lose Sleep Over Finances: Here’s How To Ease Your Money Stress

-Still, worrying about your money problems won't make them go away.
-In fact, it can cause more stress and lead you to make mistakes, said Scott Bishop, director of financial planning at STA Wealth Management in Houston.
+Still, worrying about your money problems won’t make them go away.
+In fact, it can cause more stress and lead you to make mistakes, said Scott Bishop, executive director of wealth solutions at Avidian Wealth Solutions.

 When you’re drowning in financial uncertainty, it’s time to take stock and make a plan.
 To rest easier at night, follow these eight steps to get your finances on track and stop worrying about money.